autotelic/fastify-mail/README.md

 - `createMessage`: `function` - Generates a message from templates with context injected.
   - Accepts the following arguments:
     - `message`: `array` -  Comma separated list or an array of recipients email addresses (`string`) that will appear on the To: field
-    - `templatePath`: `string` - the relative path to the message's templates.
-    - `context`: `object` - Object containing context for the message (such as - variables that will be used in copy)
         - `from`: `string` - The email address the email is to be sent from.
         - `to`: `array` - Comma separated list or an array of recipients email addresses (`string`) that will appear on the To: field
         - `cc`: `array` - Comma separated list or an array of recipients email addresses (`string`) that will appear on the Cc: field